 You will be encourage to use some key databases of primary material (Early English Books Online, Eighteenth Century Collections Online, Burney Collection of 17th-century and 18th-century Newspapers, Nineteenth Century Pamphlets, Nineteenth Century Periodicals) and also draw on visual material wherever possible, including the British Museum's extensive on-line database of prints and satires.

-The module is research-led teaching, and reflects my research about corruption which will be published as Trust and Distrust: Corruption in Office in Britain and its Empire 1600-1850 (Oxford University Press, 2021, forthcoming).
+The module is research-led teaching, and reflects my research about corruption which has been published as Trust and Distrust: Corruption in Office in Britain and its Empire 1600-1850 (Oxford University Press, 2021).

 The module has had high student satisfaction ratings, as evidenced in the 'module feedback' section above.